Moussaka Recipe from Our Poros Island Cooking Odyssey in Greece

 In our family our kids call moussaka "Greek lasagna," and it does bear a lot of resemblance to its Italian cousin.
 Both are layered, baked…Read This Post

 Chestnuts abound during the holiday season.
 In fact, tour the Christmas markets — particularly around the Mediterranean — and chances are you’ll see more than one vendor roasting chestnuts and doling them out.
 These nuts are high in nutrients, including loads of fiber, but they also are a bit sweet after they’ve been roasted.
 (Raw, they have a bitter taste).

 But roasted chestnuts aren’t the only way to enjoy this treat around the holiday.
-This recipe for chestnuts and mushroom cream comes from the chefs who lead both our Boqueria market visit class, and Walking foodie tour and private class in Barcelona.
+This recipe for chestnuts and mushroom cream comes from the chefs who lead our Boqueria market visit class.
 This dish is great all on its own, or as a starter during a Christmas Eve meal!
 The ingredients are enough for four servings and features other seasonal ingredients as well.

 2. While those soak, make a deep cut into each of the chestnuts using a serrated knife.
 Once done, put all of them on a baking sheet and roast at 200°C (or 400°F) for 15 minutes.
 You’ll know they’re done once they become tender and split open.